ShreyanshPrakash/geographic-item-search/README.md

 **searchElementsWithinDistance( data, lat, long, maxDist, R ) :** Iterates over an array of objects **(data)** that must have latitude and longitude in radians as **radianLatitude, radianLongitude** properties.
-Find the distance of each object from reference point's latitude and longitude **( lat, long )**.
+Finds the distance of each object from reference point's latitude and longitude **( lat, long )**.
 Finally, if the distance calculated is under **maxDist** the object is added to result array.

 ## Setup